Feeney's Glentoran grab dramatic last-gasp win

-Irish Premiership: Warren Feeney's Glentoran grab last-gasp victory as promoted Loughgall open with win
+Irish Premiership: Glentoran grab last-gasp victory as promoted Loughgall open with win

 Last updated on .From the section Irish